Mexican Shakshuka recipe inspired by Eggs Diablo. Eggs simmered in a spicy tomato cream sauce and topped with cheddar and broiled until bubbly.

 - Pour in the cream and continue to simmer until the eggs are set.

-- Top with cheese and place under the broiler until the cheese melts and starts to brown.
+- Top with cheese and place under the broiler until the cheese melts and starts to brown, about 5 minutes.